Gaming - design, development and esports

 Find out more about the work our students produce and view some of their recent work by visiting our Design ARTSFEST page.

-Where this course can take you
+Where these courses can take you

 Students work on designs

-Visual Effects: animator, visualiser, modeller
+Visual effects: animator, visualiser, modeller.